Lazy-Rabbit-2001/Godot-4-EntityBody2D/README.md

 Thus, two methods `correct_on_wall_corner()` and `correct_onto_floor()` are implemented.
 The first method will solve the issue of the second situation mentioned above, making the body jump by the side of one block smoothly; while the second method deals with the problem of the body not being able to pass the one-tile gap.

 # Requirements
-## Dependency
-[Mathorm](https://github.com/Lazy-Rabbit-2001/Godot-4-Mathorm) is needed to run the extension

 ## Supported Godot Versions
 4.2 or above